act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 #### Failed Example 1

 The `td` element has a `headers` attribute referring to an ID that does not exist within the same `table`.
-Here the referenced ID is mistyped.
+Here the referenced ID is incorrect.

 ```html
 <table>